tgdpez/Auth-Login-Template/README.md

 This will generate a public and private key in the root directory.
 Make sure you don't somehow upload this to github.
 There are a couple of options.

 - Check the root .gitignore file has the lines below.
 This should prevent the upload of the keys.
-(If they are accidentally uploaded, delete the files and re-generate them.
-Try the second option below):
+(If they are accidentally uploaded, delete the files and use git commit --amend to remove it from git history.
+Once deleted and this has been added to .gitignore, you can re-generate them.):

 ```
 #Keys